Mercedes-Benz A-Class vs Audi A1

 Feature Showdown

-The Mercedes-Benz A-Class features a 10.3-inch touchscreen, while the Audi A1 gets a 10.1-inch display.
+The Mercedes-Benz A-Class features a 10.3-inch touchscreen paired with a 10.3-inch digital dash, while the Audi A1 gets a 8.8-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Mercedes-Benz A-Class stands out with Apple CarPlay that you will not find on the Audi A1.
 The Audi A1 counters with wireless Apple CarPlay/Android Auto, head-up display, heated front seats, power tailgate and Bang & Olufsen audio.
 Which feature set matters more depends on your daily routine and priorities.